Avi-Zucker/Time-evolution-of-deterministic-card-games/README.md

 ```

 # Credit
-this project is part of the [Puthon course](https://github.com/Code-Maven/wis-python-course-2025-03?tab=readme-ov-file) by [Gábor Szabó](https://github.com/szabgab)
+this project is part of the [Python course](https://github.com/Code-Maven/wis-python-course-2025-03?tab=readme-ov-file) by [Gábor Szabó](https://github.com/szabgab)